nodeshift-archived/scripts/README.md

 on master branch and/or when we know a dependency needs to be updated for some reason.
 The script will update all the examples and branches to keep them consistent.

+> Some dependencies are not covered by this script like `standard-version` and `xo`, because both has extra configuration inside `package.json`.

 ### How to use

 ```console